Newcastle Streets : M to W

 In the 1880s Percy Street and Haymarket were described as having an old-fashioned look.
 At the time they resembled the High Street of a country town with old cottages interspersed here and there amongst modern houses.
 Near the north end of Percy Street is Blackwells Bookshop.
 It was formerly the Grand Hotel of 1889.

 Pilgrim Street was historically Newcastle’s principal medieval route.
 In Gray’s Chorographia of 1649 it was ‘the longest and fairest street in the town’, thronging with medieval pilgrim’s inns and later coaching inns.

 Pilgrim Street was called Vicus Peregronium before 1230 and was historically part of the Great North Road.
-It was thus part of the route between the major medieval pilgrimage centres of Durham and Lindisfarne.
+It was thought to contain lodging houses for pilgrims visiting the holy site of St Mary’s well and chapel in Jesmond Dene, a major centre of pilgrimage associated with miracles.
+As part of the Great North Road, Pilgrim Street was also likely significant as part of the route between the important medieval pilgrimage centres of Durham and Lindisfarne.

 The Pilgrim Gate on the medieval town wall stood at the northern end of the street beyond which the Great North Road became the Northumberland Street of today.
 The Pilgrim Gate was described as ‘remarkably strong, clumsy and gloomy’ but served an important part in defending Newcastle from Scottish invasion.